The 2019 seed selections are the Jacob’s Cattle Bean (bush) and the Cherokee Trail of Tears Bean (pole).

 Silicon Valley Grows!
 One Seed, One Community aims to strengthen our community by providing a shared experience that teaches people how to grow nutritious food and save seeds.

 The project began in 2014, as a collaboration between five libraries and a Master Gardener.
-In 2015, it expanded to include other gardening and sustainability-focused organizations.
+We encourage the community to Save a Row for Diversity.
+Annually, about 4776 people borrow seeds from, and 238 people return seeds to Seed Libraries in California.*

 Participating libraries and gardens provide the public with free packets of this seed as well as educational programs that promote growing, using, and saving seeds.
 Heirloom seeds are selected from the US Ark of Taste, a living catalog of more than 200 delicious and culturally significant foods in danger of extinction.

-As a result of Silicon Valley Grows, our community unites in cultivating the same plant and creates a locally adapted pool of saved seeds.
+As a result of One Seed, One Community, our community unites in cultivating the same plant and creates a pool of locally adapted saved seeds.

 By choosing seeds from the US Ark of Taste, we help keep these endangered foods in production and on our plates.